-being 'studied' by the therapist.
-137 Clients may feel misrepresented, misunderstood or pathologised by their therapist, and all of this may create a disruption to the therapeutic relationship or process.
-138
+misrepresented, misunderstood or pathologised by their therapist, and all of this may create a disruption to the therapeutic relationship or process.148

 The impact of this exposure is typically worse for clients in the early stages of psychotherapy, but still raises a potential for harm in clients that have been engaged in the therapeutic relationship for years.
-If exposure occurs when the client is no longer in treatment, then the effects of such a breach remain unknown, and may impact upon the likelihood of the client returning to treatment with this therapist or seeking treatment with a new therapist.
+149 If exposure occurs when the client is no longer in treatment, then the effects of such a breach remain unknown, and may impact upon the likelihood of the client returning to treatment with this therapist or seeking treatment with a new therapist.
+150

-Further, when clients gain access to their records, this can also cause problems in relationships with others who have given information to the psychiatrist, such as carers.
+Further, when clients gain access to their records, this can also cause problems in relationships with others who have provided information to the psychiatrist, such as carers.
+151